rmorsomme/Fractals-and-Chaos-Game/Script.md

 Introduction
 ============

 In this script, I implement the so-called *choas game* to generate fractals.
 I decided to write this script after watching a [tutorial video](https://www.youtube.com/watch?v=kbKtFN71Lfs) by Numberphile on the topic.
-I found the chaos game fascinating and wanted to implement it on R Studio.
-I also wanted to generalize this method to be able to generate other types of fractal.
+I found the chaos game fascinating and wanted to implement it on R. I also wanted to generalize this method to be able to generate other types of fractal.

 Fractals
 --------